k4kpk/k4kpk.github.io/sota-guides/Mt Electric (W7W_KG-141.md

 * Hang antenna from tree: Yes/No
 * Space to guy mast: Yes/No
-* Cell coverage: AT&T=SMS reliably in 2022
+* Cell coverage: AT&T=SMS reliable in 2022
-* APRS=failed consistently in 2022 (from the summit, but it worked and got a fast ACK at the road high point at 47.73134,-121.85936)
+* APRS=failed in 2022 from the summit, but worked and got a fast ACK at the road high point at 47.73134,-121.85936.
   * You might be able to get out on APRS if you elevated your antenna

 * Cell was 1-bar LTE, but functional, at the trailhead

 #### Plan-B Candidates

-* Other summits here
+* None identified yet.